LukeShortCloud/rootpages/src/openstack.rst

 Supported operating systems: RHEL 7, Fedora >= 22

 TripleO means "OpenStack on OpenStack."
 The Undercloud is first deployed in a small, usually all-in-one, environment.
 This server is then used to create and manage a full Overcloud cluster.

-Virtual machines or physical servers can be used.
-[31]
+In Pike, most of the Overcloud can be deployed into docker containers built by Kolla.
+The most notable service that lacked container support was Neutron due to it's complexity.
+Starting in Queens, all of the Overcloud services can now be installed as docker containers.
+There is also experimental support for running the Undercloud services in containers.
+[97]

 Quick
 ^^^^^